launchdarkly/ldcli/README.md

 - Onboard your whole team by inviting new members.
 - Interact with the LaunchDarkly API using resource & CRUD based commands.

+# 🚫🚫🚫🚫🚫🚫

+> [!CAUTION]
+> This package is prerelease and experimental.
+It should not be used in production and is not supported.

 ![demo](ldcli-setup.gif)

 ## Installation